§ 1 Scope of application

 - c.
 The limitation periods under sales law, including the aforementioned extension, shall apply - to the extent permitted by law - to all contractual claims for defects.
 Insofar as we are also entitled to non-contractual claims for damages due to a defect, the regular statutory limitation period (§§ 195, 199 BGB) shall apply here, unless the application of the statutory limitation periods of the sales law in individual cases leads to a longer limitation period.

-- Right of termination of framework agreements
+- Right of termination for framework supply agreements:

 § 8 Supplier recourse

 - Our statutory rights of recourse within a supply chain (supplier recourse in accordance with §§ 445a, 445b, 478 BGB) shall accrue to us without restriction in addition to the claims based on defects.
 In particular, we shall be entitled to demand from the supplier exactly the type of subsequent performance (rectification or replacement delivery) which we owe to our customer in individual cases.
 Our statutory right of choice (§ 439 para.
 1 BGB) is not restricted by this.

 - Before we acknowledge or fulfil a claim for defects asserted by our customer (including reimbursement of expenses pursuant to §§ 445a para.
 1, 439 para.
 2 and 3 BGB), we shall notify the supplier and request a written statement, briefly explaining the facts of the case.
 If a substantiated statement is not made within a reasonable period and no amicable solution is reached, the claim for defects actually granted by us shall be deemed to be owed to our customer.
 The supplier retains the right to prove the contrary, but in this case he is also obliged to prove the contrary.

 - Our claims arising from supplier recourse shall also apply if the defective goods have been further processed by us or another entrepreneur, e.g. by installation in another product.